rymyf/DS-project-of-restaurants-cafes-in-Riyadh/README.md

 - Number of rows: 19361
 - Number of columns: 11
 ## Columns description:
-Each row is a restaurant.
+Each row is a place(restaurant/cafe).
 Columns are as follows:

 - name: The name of the restaurant.
 Some names are only available in Arabic.
 - categories: The list of categories (in English) separated by a comma.